rahma321/heavy-weather-sailing/content/post/EndNote-videos/index.md

 ---
 title: EndNote videos
-subtitle: In which I recall the making of the second set of EndNote videos for AUT Library
+subtitle: What we learned making of the second set of EndNote videos for AUT Library.

 # Summary for listings and search engines
 summary: